-Here's an idea of what a demand letter might look like in a car accident insurance claim where the victim suffered somewhat minor soft tissue injuries.
-The person making the claim has just over $1,000 in medical bills -- missed a few days of work, and was also forced to miss out on a special event because of lingering pain caused by the car accident.
+Below is a sample demand letter in a car insurance claim where the claimant suffered somewhat minor soft tissue injuries.
+The person making the claim has just over $1,000 in medical bills—missed a few days of work, and was also forced to miss out on a special event because of lingering pain caused by the car accident.
 (Get the basics on writing a car accident settlement demand letter.).

 Example Demand Letter